Difference Between Code Coverage vs Test Coverage

 · Decision Coverage can be calculated by:

-Number of Decision Outcomes Executed/Total number of Decision Outcomes
+Decision Coverage= A number of Decision Outcomes Executed/Total number of Decision Outcomes.

 Number of executed branches/Total number of branches